tarekllf01/dating-app-laravel/README.md

     php artisan migrate

--Step 5 Alternative: DB file is attached in database directory manually can be imported from this DB file
+- Step 5 Alternative: DB file is attached in database directory manually can be imported from this DB file

 - Step 6: Enter command